 Pandi curry is deep brownish-black in colour.
 It gets it’s colour not only from kachampuli but also from coriander powder.
 Dried Coriander powder is also an important ingredient which not only gives gravy like coating but also gives it a colour.
 The powder roasted in a pan until brown and added to the meat.
 The blend of simple spices is what makes this dish unique in nature.

 Traditionally the curry is made from wild boar hunted in the forest.
-Coorgis belong to a warrior clan and are very fond of hunting.
+Kodavas belong to a warrior clan and are very fond of hunting.
 A combination of flesh and fat is suggested while making the curry.
 The meat cooks in it’s own fat without the need of any other fat/oil.
-Coorgis believe that the pandi fat is the true essence of pandi curry.
+Kodavas believe that the pandi fat is the true essence of pandi curry.

 Ingredients for pandi curry

-2kg pork – fat and fleah mixed, cut in medium size
+2kg pork – fat and flesh mixed, cut to medium size

 25-30 garlic cloves, skinned and crushed